 Lost in thought, he almost missed Harry's soft request to help him with the clean shirt.
 George stepped past him, tenderly guiding the smaller boy's limbs through the material.
 For once, Fred saw some good in the over-sized clothing his friend wore.

-As his brother frowned in concentration, gingerly trying to avoid the many injuries as the boy continued to flinch at even the gentle contact, Fred swore to himself he'd find a way to help Harry.
+As his brother frowned in concentration, gingerly trying to avoid the many injuries as Harry continued to flinch at even the gentle contact, Fred swore to himself he'd find a way to help.

 "Your prat of a cousin introduce you to his footwear often then?"
 George's question was soft and his tone easy, but Harry didn't pretend to miss the point.
-He took a moment to consider his answer, but seemed to be cautiously considering the twins' concern.
+He took a moment to consider his answer, obviously cautiously about revealing anything to the twins.

 "Why do you ask?"

 "To know just how gruesome to make his death."
 Fred dead-panned, and Harry couldn't hide the amused sparkle from his eyes.
-It didn't last however, and Harry was clearly still searching for the right answer from his visitors.
+It didn't last though, and Harry grew somber again, clearly still searching for the right answer from his visitors.

 "Did Dumbledore send you?"
-Neither twin was sure just what Harry was really asking, but figured they owed him honest answers either way.
+He finally prompted, tone suspicious.
+Neither twin was sure just what Harry was really trying to ask, but figured they owed him honest answers either way.

 "Nah, had to sneak out, mate..."